sverx/devkitSMS/assets2banks/README.md

 This **must** be named *assets2banks.cfg* and it can define/contain:
  * grouping of assets

 Listed assets will be allocated in the same bank (groups are defined using open and close curly braces "{" and "}")

  * asset format attribute

+(all asset attributes starts with ':' and there's at most one attribute for each new line.
+They always refer to the last previously listed asset)

 For instance:
 ```
 :format unsigned int
 ```
 will create a **const unsigned int** array instead of a **const unsigned char** array.
-(Asset attributes starts with ':' and there's at most one attribute for each new line.
-They are relative to the last previously listed asset)
+Note that the format attribute, when present, should always be the **first** attribute of an asset.

  * overwrite array elements

 By using:
 ```
 :overwrite <start> <length> <value> [<value>[...]]